Tipplin/Visual-Galaxy-Framework/VGF.Code.Of.Conduct.Developers.md

 - ⛔ Instances of abusive, harassing,
 - or
 - ⛔ otherwise unacceptable behavior may be reported by
-- ❗ contacting the project team at ❗:
+- ❗ contacting the Project-Team or me at ❗:
 - 🧑 kurschristian@gmail.com.
 ----
 #### All complaints will be reviewed and investigated and